Near-Death Experiences Are Changing Ideas About Consciousness

 Image Credit: Wirestock Creators/Shutterstock

-By understanding the mysteries of death and consciousness, we may not only improve medical outcomes but also gain profound insights into the nature of life itself.
+By probing the mysteries of death and consciousness, we stand to improve medical outcomes and gain transformative insights into the essence of life itself.
+The study of near-death experiences and advancements in resuscitation science promise to redefine our understanding of humanity and the boundaries of existence.

 Nancy Maffia